 We add a homemade honeybee essential oil mix to the sugarcakes, you can see the essential oil recipe here.

-To put these cakes on top of your hive, you must use a spacer – shim, or an insulated winter inner cover like we made in this video.
+To put these cakes on top of your hive, you must use a spacer – shim, or an insulated winter inner cover.

 There are many opinions on how to get your bees through the winter, this is one way we make sure our honeybees have enough food to get through the winter.
 What I like about sugarcakes is that the cakes absorb moisture in the hive, which reduces or prevents condensation in the hive.